A CCBM-based generalized GKB iterative regularization algorithm for inverse Cauchy problems: A reformulation of the Cauchy problem with the CCBM

-Let's illustrate point (i) with proof by contradiction.
+Let us illustrate point (i) with proof by contradiction.
 Assume $f^\delta\in R(K)$.
-Then $K^*f^\delta\in R(\mathcal{A})$ and the equation (\ref{innerequation}) admits a solution.
-Let $\phi$ be the solution of equation (\ref{innerequation}).
-Then we construct a sequence of $\phi_n\equiv\phi$ where is plainly the consistent-pseudo-solution of equation (\ref{innerequation}) and bounded.
+Then $K^*f^\delta\in R(\mathcal{A})$ and Eq. (\ref{innerequation}) admits a solution.
+Let $\phi$ be the solution of Eq. (\ref{innerequation}).
+Then we construct a sequence of $\phi_n\equiv\phi$ where is plainly the consistent-pseudo-solution of Eq. (\ref{innerequation}) and bounded.
 This is a contradiction that all the consistent-pseudo-solutions $(\phi_n)_n$ blow up in $\textbf{Q}_{\Gamma_u}$.